Azure bandwidth & egress pricing

 [01]Calculate your Azure egress

 Tier-aware calculation, post-free-tier.
 Each GB charged at the rate of the tier it falls into.
+Prefer a dedicated tool?
+Open the Azure egress cost calculator → for worked dollar examples at common volumes.

 [02]Azure pricing zones

 Egress price depends on the source region's zone.
 Zone 1 is cheapest, Zone 3 most expensive.
 Pick the right region matters at scale.
+For the full per-GB rate table by zone, including Azure bandwidth egress pricing for Asia (Zone 2) per GB → and the complete region-to-zone mapping.

 | Zone | Regions | Entry rate |